Pranuthi-earla/Designing-and-Optimising-a-Perovskite-Solar-Cell-in-SCAPS-1D/README.md

 | 600 | 23.6538 | 1.1162 | 79.93 | 21.10 |
 | 800 | 24.1599 | 1.1129 | 79.55 | 21.39 |
 | 1000 | 24.3469 | 1.1109 | 79.29 | 21.45 |
-1200-21.45
+1200 - 21.45
 1500-21.45
 2000-21.45

-**Observations:** Jsc rises steeply then begins to saturate beyond ~600 nm, consistent with the absorber approaching near-complete light capture.
-Voc and FF both decline slowly and monotonically with thickness, consistent with increased bulk recombination volume.
-Efficiency rises continuously across the tested range with no peak observed by 1000 nm — this differs from the handbook's general expectation of a peak near 400–600 nm, likely because the baseline's defect density (1×10¹⁵ cm⁻³) gives a diffusion length long enough that recombination losses don't yet outweigh the gain in light absorption even at 1000 nm.
+- Note on thickness optimum:

-Note on thickness optimum: Efficiency rose monotonically from 200–1000 nm, then plateaued exactly at η = 21.45% for 1000, 1200, 1500, and 2000 nm, indicating the absorber has reached full optical saturation at this defect density (Nt = 1×10¹⁵ cm⁻³) — additional thickness captures no further light and costs no additional recombination loss.
+Efficiency rose monotonically from 200–1000 nm, then plateaued exactly at η = 21.45% for 1000, 1200, 1500, and 2000 nm, indicating the absorber has reached full optical saturation at this defect density (Nt = 1×10¹⁵ cm⁻³) — additional thickness captures no further light and costs no additional recombination loss.
 This differs from the handbook's expected behavior (a peak near 400–600 nm followed by decline), which assumes recombination losses become significant before optical saturation.
 At this device's relatively low defect density, the diffusion length is long enough that this crossover does not occur within the tested range.
 1000 nm was selected as the working optimum for subsequent studies, since it achieves maximum efficiency with the least material, and since higher defect densities tested in Study 2 are expected to penalize unnecessarily thick absorbers.

 **Conclusion:** Within the tested range, 1000 nm gives the highest efficiency (21.45%).

-**Next step:** Study 2 — bulk defect density sweep, using either 400 nm (handbook default) or 1000 nm (your current best) as the fixed thickness.
+**Next step:** Study 2 — bulk defect density sweep, using either 400 nm (handbook default) or 1000 nm ( current best) as the fixed thickness.

 ---------------------
 B.2 Study 2 — **Bulk defect density (the most important study)**